 Step 3: Drag and drop the dmg file from your Finder window onto the Terminal window.

-Step 4: This will fill in the location of the dmg file into your Terminal window and hit enter once the location is filled.
+Step 4: This will fill in the location of the dmg file in your Terminal window and hit enter once the location is filled.

 Software to Recover Data after Facing No Mountable File Systems Error on Your Mac.

 If you are suffering from Mac data loss, then Remo Mac data recovery Software can solve your problem.
-This is a simple, reliable, and easy to use tool which will recover your lost Mac data in no time.
+This is a simple, reliable, and easy-to-use tool that will recover your lost Mac data in no time.
 This tool can recover corrupted data from both external and internal drives on Mac.
 It scans the whole drive with its powerful algorithm and recovers all lost files and partitions very easily.
 You can easily use this tool to recover deleted or lost Mac files.
 The tool is also compatible with various macOS versions such as Catalina, Mojave, High Sierra, etc.

 You can perform Mac data recovery on your system effortlessly with the help of Remo Mac Data Recovery software.
 This tool is built keeping in mind the most novice users.
 The self-explanatory interface lets you get back Mac data without any hassle.
 The tool can also be used to recover lost Mac partitions from various file systems like HFS, HFS+, and APFS partitions.
 Make use of the Remo Mac data recovery tool and get your job done in a few simple steps.